First on CNN: Biden admin working on plan to manage flow of Venezuelan migrants, sources say – KION546

 By Priscilla Alvarez, CNN

-The Biden administration is considering a new program to encourage Venezuelan migrants to go to US ports of entry instead of unlawfully crossing the southern border if they apply and have a pre-existing tie in the US, according to four sources familiar with discussions.
+The Biden administration is considering a new program to have Venezuelan migrants apply to arrive at US ports of entry, like an airport, instead of unlawfully crossing the southern border, if they have a pre-existing tie in the US, according to four sources familiar with discussions.

 The proposal comes amid an influx of migrants from those nationalities at the US-Mexico border, straining federal resources and border cities.
 In August, 55,333 migrants encountered at the border were from Venezuela, Cuba or Nicaragua, a 175% increase from last August, according to the Department of Homeland Security.